 The Viola da Gamba has 6 gut strings and gut frets that are tied on, like a Lute.

 There are several members of the Viola da Gamba family including the Treble, the Tenor and the Bass.

-All Viol instruments are held between the legs like a modern Cello, hence the Italian name Viola da Gamba which means
+All Viol instruments are held between the legs, like a modern Cello, hence the Italian name Viola da Gamba, which means Viol for the leg.